Sudan travel tips

 Important: Visas for Sudan will only be issued to those who do not have an Israeli stamp on their passports.
 If you do, make sure to renew your passport so it’s clean when you apply for the visa.

-• Passport registration: If you are planning to stay in Sudan for more than 3 days, you will need to register at the local police station. failing to do so will prevent you from leaving the country as they need to see the registration stamp to let you depart.
+• Passport registration: If you are planning to stay in Sudan for more than 3 days, you will need to register at the local police station.
+Failing to do so will prevent you from leaving the country as they need to see the registration stamp to let you depart.

 If you are coming to Sudan on our group tour, your passport registration will be taken care of by the local operator.